As the Weinberg Center is a city-owned venue, please visit the city’s website for a detailed posting of any vacancies.

 - Assist in the printing and coordination of regular mailings

 - Assist with event management/hosting for occasional pre-show parties (as intern is available)

 - Occasional manual labor such as lifting, pulling, pushing, etc

 - Additional research and administrative support as requested by supervisors

-- Exemplary student with field of study in one of the following: Communications, journalism, English, theater, dance, music, graphic design, marketing, business, or arts administration.
+- Exemplary college student with field of study in one of the following: Communications, journalism, English, theater, dance, music, graphic design, marketing, business, or arts administration.
 Comparable experience will be considered.

 - Strong writing and editing skills

 - Detail-oriented self-starter, capable of working in a team or individually

 - Some graphic design background is strongly encouraged

 - Strong computer skills with proficiency in Microsoft Office suite